 The question about being able to afford surrogacy is an easier one for intended parents to answer, as having the finances in place to begin a journey is tangible.

-Not only is a surrogacy journey an emotional commitment, it’s a financial one, as well.
-Surrogacy costs can range anywhere from $80,000-$150,000 (and sometimes more), depending on your specific situation.
+Not only is a surrogacy journey an emotional commitment, but it’s also a financial one, as well.
+Surrogate costs, from California to Massachusetts, can range anywhere from $80,000-$160,000 (and sometimes more), depending on your specific situation.
 Intended parents go about affording surrogacy a few different ways: some borrow money from family and friends, some look into financing, and others take out loans.

 Circle Surrogacy also offers an exclusive financing plan for intended parents living in eligible states in the United States.
 This financing plan allows intended parents to finance up to $65,000 of their journey costs.